 File-sharing tools: For sharing documents and easier collaboration

-Content collaboration tools: For keeping everything from SOPs to healthcare policies organized and accessible
+Content collaboration tools: For keeping everything from standard operating procedures (SOPs) to healthcare policies organized and accessible

 For some tips on what tools to use, check out our breakdown of remote working tools here.

 Defining project scopes and setting deliverables in a workspace that can be accessed by your entire team is a great start.
-Plotting a team member’s to-do list into a project management calendar tells them exactly what they need to be working on for the week, and when their tasks need to be completed.
+Plotting a team member’s to-do list into a project management calendar tells them exactly what they need to be working on for the week, as well as when their tasks need to be completed.

 5. Attentiveness to time zones and work hours